Social Media Addiction Statistics

 Teenagers who use social media for three or more hours every day are at an increased risk of depression, anxiety, and other mental health problems.
 Teens who spend between five and seven hours a day using social media are twice as likely to exhibit signs of mental health problems.

-This is alarming, considering recent data.
+This statistic is alarming, considering recent data.
 According to 2023 survey data from Gallup, young adults between the ages of 13 and 17 spend an average of 4.8 hours on social media daily.

-Teens, particularly teenage girls, are more likely than adults to be
+4. Teens, particularly teenage girls, are more likely than adults to be addicted to social media and experience mental health problems.

 Teens are growing up in an increasingly digital world, where their lives are spent engaging with others online rather than in person.
-Adults, on the other hand, developed social skills through in-person interaction with others.
+Adults, on the other hand, have developed social skills through in-person interaction with others.

+Today, suicide is the second-leading cause of death in young adults between the ages of 15 and 24.
 The correlation between the rise of social media and the uptick in suicide rates among teens cannot be ignored.

 Social Media Addiction FAQs

 Conservative estimates suggest that roughly 10 percent of Americans are addicted to social media.
-That translates to 33.19 million Americans (based on 2021 population data).
+That translates to 33.19 million Americans based on 2021 population data.

 People who become addicted to social media experience an intense urge and compulsion to share content and scroll the apps, which takes up an increasing amount of their time and energy.

 Social media users can certainly limit and restrict their social media use, thereby decreasing the odds of addiction.
-However, users can’t shoulder all of the responsibility for social media addiction.
+However, users should not shoulder all of the responsibility for social media addiction.
 Research suggests that social media use literally rewires the brain and that social media companies such as Meta have used this to keep users hooked and coming back for more.

-This is one of the reasons for the increase in social media addiction lawsuits in recent years.
+This deliberate addiction technique is one of the reasons for the increase in social media addiction lawsuits in recent years.
 Social media users who have experienced serious health problems or lost family members to suicide have begun to fight back and hold social media companies accountable for the harm inflicted by their algorithms.

 Contact Our Firm